Kartarpur Corridor

 The Kartarpur Corridor was first proposed in early 1999 by Atal Bihari Vajpayee and Nawaz Sharif, the Prime Ministers of India and Pakistan respectively at that time, as part of the Delhi–Lahore Bus diplomacy.

 On 26 November 2018, the foundation stone was laid down on the Indian side by Prime Minister Narendra Modi; two days later, then Pakistani Prime Minister Imran Khan did the same for the Pakistani side.
 The corridor was completed for the 550th anniversary of the birth of Guru Nanak, on 12 November 2019.
 Khan said "Pakistan believes that the road to prosperity of region[sic] and bright future of our coming generation lies in peace", adding that "Pakistan is not only opening the border but also their hearts for the Sikh community".
-Indian Prime Minister Narendra Modi compared the decision by the two countries to go ahead with the corridor to the fall of the Berlin Wall in November 1989, saying that the project could help in easing tensions between the two countries.
+Modi compared the decision by the two countries to go ahead with the corridor to the fall of the Berlin Wall in November 1989, saying that the project could help ease tensions between the two countries.

 Previously, Sikh pilgrims from India had to travel to Lahore to get to Kartarpur, a 125 km journey, even though people on the Indian side of the border could see Gurdwara Darbar Sahib Kartarpur from the Indian side, where an elevated observation platform was constructed.

 On 17 November 2021, the Kartarpur Corridor re-opened after over a year and a half of closure due to the COVID-19 pandemic.
-Both India and Pakistan have allowed citizens to visit the Gurdwara on the condition that they carry both a negative COVID-19 test and are fully vaccinated.
+Both India and Pakistan allowed citizens to visit the Gurdwara on the condition that they carry both a negative COVID-19 test result and certificate of vaccination.
 Following the 2025 Pahalgam attack and the ensuing crisis, Indian authorities indefinitely suspended corridor services on 7 May 2025.